Search the Community

 Found 3 results

 Purpose: This post outlines the process you need to follow, to grant someone access to the Remote Session Launcher, without them having the need to know the password.
-An example could be you have a contractor coming on site, and you want them to connect to machines and perform work,but you do knot want them knowing the password they are using to connect.
-If you are not familiar with how to set up the Remote Session Launcher, please see this in depth Forum Post - https://www.clickstudios.com.au/community/index.php?/topic/2110-how-to-set-up-the-remote-session-launcher-passwordstate-8/ There are three areas you'll need to attend to, to grant someone this type of access: 1.
-Under Hosts tab -> Hosts Home, grant your user access to the remote session Credential of your choice **Note this Credential will be linked to a password record, you should NOT grant them access to that record** 2.
-Grant the user access to the Folder of your choice, which has the machines added into it.
-This will make the Folder and the machines visible in the Host tab for them, when they log into the system.
-They should now be able to choose a host and click Launch, and they will gain access to the system without know thing password.
-Regards Support Click Studios
+An example could be you have a contractor coming on site, and you want them to connect to machines and perform work, but you do knot want them knowing the password they are using to connect.
+If you are not familiar with how to set up the Remote Session Launcher, please see this in depth Forum Post - https://www.clickstudios.com.au/community/index.php?/topic/2110-how-to-set-up-the-remote-session-launcher-passwordstate-8/ 1.
+Under the Passwords tab, add a new Password Record that has an account that has permissions to connect into machines on your network.
+The following example is an Active Directory account which can connect to any Windows Server or Desktop. **Note, you do not grant the contractor permissions to see or use this Password Record: 2.
+Under Hosts tab -> Hosts Home, create a new Remote Session Credential, and link it to the existing Password Record you just created: 3.
+Grant your Contractor access to the remote session Credential you have just created in step 2 above: 4.
+Under the Hosts tab, grant the user access to the Folder of your choice, which has the machines added into it: 5.
+The user will now be able to choose a Host of their choice, and click the Auto Launch button.
+This will use the Remote Session Credential to establish a connection to the remote host, and the contractor will not have access to the password that they have connected in with: Regards, Support Click Studios

 As of Passwordstate 8, it is now possible to configure the Remote Session Launcher to connect using TeamViewer, instead of using the native windows Remote Desktop Connection tool.
 Below are some simple instructions on how to do this, and we assume you have some experience with setting up the Remote Session Launcher utility previously.
 You will need to ensure that you have the Remote Session Launcher installed, your browser configured and you know how to add hosts into the system.
 For more information on now to do this, please see this Forum Post: https://www.clickstudios.com.au/community/index.php?/topic/2110-how-to-set-up-the-remote-session-launcher-passwordstate-8/ This also requires you to install the TeamViewer client on your machine, and set up your remote TeamViewer machine for unattended access.
 This means you should have a static password configured for the remote TeamViewer machine.
 Step 1: When adding a Host into the system, ensure you configure it to use TeamViewer Step 2: When adding in a Remote Session Credential, for TeamViewer accounts, you are not required to link it to a Password Record. instead, simply configure the Remote Session Credential for TeamViewer and click Save: Step 3: Ensure you have a Password List that is enabled for Resets: Step 4: When adding a password into your List, ensure you choose TeamViewer as the Account Type, and select the appropriate Host you configured in Step 1.
 The username should be the Teamviewer ID and the password is the unattended access password you have previously set on the remote machine You should now be able to click the TeamViewer Launch button and it will log you directly into your remote TeamViewer machine, without the need to enter a UserID or Password: Regards, Support Click Studios